angelozero/olegna/README.md

 - Getting and setting the AWS Access Key ID and AWS Secret Access Key: (loged into your aws account) got to your_account_name > Security Credentials > Access keys > create one if you dont have
 - Setting the Default region name: I choose us-east-1 ( choose yours )
 - Setting the Default output format: type ```json``` or ```yaml```
+- If everything works well type in your terminal ```aws ec2 describe-regions``` and you should receive a long json/yaml( depends on what you set as format ) script.
 -